johnwcowan/pdp8x/arch.md

  * If PC is greater than H, set PC to 0.

- * If S is 0, execute the instruction based on the contents of OP and the details in the following sections
+ * If S is 0, execute the instruction based on the contents of OP and the details in the following sections.

  * Set S to 0.